Kirra Dibb: 2020

 In September, she joined the New Zealand Warriors NRL Women's Premiership side for the 2020 NRL Women's season, playing three games for the club.

 2021

 On 3 December, Dibb signed with the Newcastle Knights to be a part of their inaugural NRLW squad.

 2022

 In round 1 of the delayed 2021 NRL Women's season, Dibb made her club debut for the Knights against the Parramatta Eels.

 On 24 June, Dibb made her return to the Origin arena starting at five-eighth in a victorious effort.
-The 20-14 victory featured a 40 metre solo try from Dibb to cap off her successful return to the game's biggest stage.
+The 20–14 victory featured a 40-metre solo try from Dibb to cap off her successful return to the game's biggest stage.

 On 12 September, Dibb was named the Harvey Norman NSW Women's Premiership player of the year following a 2022 campaign that resulted in a Minor Premiership and sudden death finals exit.

-On 2 October, Dibb played in the Knights' 2022 NRLW Grand Final win over the Parramatta Eels, kicking a goal in the Knights' 32-12 victory.
+On 2 October, Dibb played in the Knights' 2022 NRLW Grand Final win over the Parramatta Eels, kicking a goal in the Knights' 32–12 victory.

+2023

+On 19 April, Dibb signed a two-year contract with the North Queensland Cowboys.
+On 28 June, she was named as the inaugural co-captain of the Cowboys, alongside Tallisha Harden.